the-turing-way/the-turing-way/chapters/open_science.md

 ### How to run your own open source project

 You can open source an idea, a work in progress, or after years of being closed source.
 At the most basic level all you need to do is but your code online somewhere that is likely to last a long time.
+You can make your code citeable by assigning it a DOI (as discussed in the section on [making data citeable](#citing_data)).
+This helps ensure that you get proper credit if people use or build upon your work.

-A popular place to do this GitHub (see the chapter on version control).
+A popular place to make your code available is GitHub (see the chapter on version control).
 You must include a license file stating that anyone has permission to use, copy and modify your work.
 Without this no one can legaly use your work and so it isn't open source.
 [This](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.
 There are also a few other files you should include:

 #### Readme